dileep-kishore/mind-ppts/README.md

-# Presentations for the Microbial INteraction Database Project
+# Presentations for the Microbial INteraction Database